How to Renew Your Driver's License in Washington

 If you're a Washington driver, you should renew your driver's license every six to eight years either online, in person, or by mail.

-Most Washingtonians must renew their driver's licenses every six to eight years and they can do so online, by mail, or in person.
+In Washington, drivers must renew their driver's licenses every six to eight years and can do so either online, by mail, or in person.
 Renewing a Washington driver's license costs $9 per year (it costs $54 for a six-year license).

 When to renew your driver’s license in Washington

 You can find your license's expiration date on the front of your license card in the section labeled "4b."
-Your license should expire on your birthday.
+Your license typically expires on your birthday.

-Once your license has been expired for more than 60 days, you will incur a $10 late fee in addition to your renewal fee.
-If your license is more than six years expired, you are no longer eligible for renewal.
-You must get a new driver's license starting from scratch.
+Once you surpass the 60-day grace period following your license’s expiration, you will incur a $10 late fee in addition to your renewal fee.
+If your license is more than six years expired, you are no longer eligible for renewal—instead, you must get a brand-new driver's license by following the state’s

 How to renew your driver’s license in Washington

-Most Washington drivers from ages 24 to 70 qualify to renew their driver's licenses online through the Washington State Department of Licensing (DOL).
-If you're unsure whether you qualify, head to the
+• Renewing online: Most Washington drivers from ages 24 to 70 qualify to renew their driver's licenses online through the Washington State Department of Licensing (DOL).
+If you're unsure whether you qualify, head to the DOL's driver's

 and fill out your information to confirm.

-If you qualify to renew your Washington driver's license by mail, you will receive a renewal notice from the DOL notifying you of your eligibility.
-Simply complete the provided form, enclose your renewal fee, and mail it back to the address given on your renewal notice.
+• Renewing by mail: If you qualify to renew your Washington driver's license by mail, you will receive a renewal notice from the DOL notifying you of your eligibility.
+Simply complete the attached form, enclose your renewal fee, and mail it back to the address given on your renewal notice.

-Drivers who are younger than 24 or older than 70 must renew their licenses in person at a DOL driver licensing office.
+• Renewing in person: Drivers who are younger than 24 or older than 70 must renew their licenses in person at a DOL driver licensing office.
 In Washington, you do not have to schedule an appointment to renew your driver's license in person.
+You will, however, need to pass a vision exam, take a new ID photo, and pay the renewal fee.
+Find DOL licensing office locations on

 .